Sourdough Artisan Bread

 • Wet your hands as needed

 • Pick up one side of the dough and fold it over on itself.
-Continue to work with the dough until it is smooth–it will still be a very wet dough
+Continue to work with the dough in the bowl until it is smooth – it will still be a very wet and sticky dough

 • Transfer the dough to a plastic container or a glass bowl if desired.

-You will most likely have some leftover levain once the dough is mixed.
+You may have some leftover levain once the dough is mixed.
 Store it in the refrigerator and use in some of my favorite sourdough discard recipes.
-My super popular–for good reason–sourdough discard soft white rolls, muffins, and brown butter sourdough cookies.
+My super popular sourdough discard soft white rolls, muffins, and brown butter sourdough cookies.
 The possibilities are endless!

 Bulk Fermentation

-The bulk fermentation process takes 3.5-4 hours total (assuming dough temperature is 78℉) from the time the levain is added to the dough.
+The bulk fermentation process takes about 4-5 hours total (assuming dough temperature is 78℉) and begins as soon as the levain is added to the dough.
 No “traditional” kneading method is used.
-Instead perform a series of “stretch and folds” throughout the next 2 hours.
-The goal is to strengthen the dough.
+Instead mix the dough and perform a series of “stretch and folds” throughout the next 2 hours.
+Time and these folds help strengthen the gluten strands in the dough which are used to trap the CO2 given off by the wild yeast.
+The longer the gluten strands, the better the rise and overall loaf of bread.

 Stretch and Folds